q: WHAT DIFFERS US FROM THE MAJORITY OF TEA COMPANIES?

 A: The majority of the tea bags contain the lowest degree of tea called dust and fannings.
 There's a big difference in comparison with tea leaves, as quality tea leaves have minimal breakage.
 Dust and fanning are often created by the CTC method (more information in the question about orthodox teas).

-Tea gets its flavors in the steeping process when the leaf opens, and because there are no leaves in dust and fannings, the flavor is really off, creating a bitter and strong liquid.
+Tea leaves release their flavors in the steeping process when the leaf opens, and because there are no leaves in dust and fannings, the flavor is really off, creating a bitter and strong liquid.
 Tea bags often hold 1,5g of tea dust.
 When you compare 1,5g of dust tea with proper loose leaf tea (especially if it's whole leaf tea), you notice the difference.
 Tea leaves need a lot of space to get bigger in the steeping process and you see from a proper loose leaf tea that the leaves open and get bigger slowly.
 In dust tea the size is exactly the same after the steeping as it was before the steeping, because there are no leaves unfurling.

 Q: is there any difference between loose leaf tea and whole leaf tea?